theobald-software/kb.theobald-software.github.io/content/_yunio/integration-scenario-with-yunio-and-the-ai-builder.md

 ### Configuring a yunIO Custom Connector in Power Automate

-To use the service created in [Prerequisites in yunIO](#prerequisites-in-yunio) with Power Apps, it must be available as a custom connector in Power Automate.
+To use the service created in [Creating a Service in yunIO](#creating-a-service-in-yunio) with Power Apps, it must be available as a custom connector in Power Automate.
 For information on how to integrate a yunIO service with Power Automate, see [Integrating a yunIO Service with Power Automate](https://kb.theobald-software.com/yunio/integrating-a-yunio-service-with-power-automate).

 ### Creating a Power Automate Flow for Invoice processing